History of fountains in the United States: 1800-1900

 For example, the Bethesda Fountain was created to adorn New York City's new Central Park, which project had been begun in 1858 by Frederick Law Olmsted and Calvert Vaux, to create a vast natural landscape in the heart of the city.
 In the middle of the park was one formal element: a mall adorned with elm trees and a terrace with views over a lake.
 In 1863, the park commissioners decided to build a monumental fountain for the central basin in the middle of the mall.
 The sculptor was a little-known American artist, Emma Stebbins, whose brother was the head of the New York Stock Exchange and President of the Board of Commissioners, who lobbied on her behalf.
 Her fountain was based on the biblical verse from the Gospel of Saint John, in which an angel touched, or "troubled", the waters of the Pool of Bethesda in Jerusalem, giving it healing powers.
 She wrote about the fountain: "We have no less healing, comfort and purification freely sent to us through the blessed gift of pure, wholesome water, which to all the countless homes of this great city comes like an angel visitant."
 It was criticized by some writers when it was opened in 1873: the New York Times called it "a feebly-pretty idealess thing", but gradually the fountain became a popular favorite, featured in many films and in recent times in Tony Kushner's play Angels in America.

+The Tyler Davidson Fountain in the city centre of Cincinnati has never ceased maintenance of its filtration and treatment accessories that are housed in the four waterspout figures on the structures perimeter.
+These waterspouts initially provided a very reliable and trustworthy source of potable water to the urban workforce, and though demand has lessened, the local Water Works continues its upkeep.